Shopify is a great SaaS ecommerce platform, and one of the leading platforms for the small to medium business sector.

-Unlike Shopify, BigCommerce offers its enterprise level clients an SLA linked to their uptime*.
-BigCommerce are that confident that your website will stay up no matter the pressure.
+Unlike Shopify, BigCommerce offers its enterprise-level clients an SLA linked to their uptime*.
+BigCommerce is that confident that your website will stay up no matter the pressure.

 If you’re operating an open B2C or B2B ecommerce business you need SEO; it is one of the most important ways of driving customers to your store for potential purchases.
 Poor optimisation results in low conversions and turnover, and we don’t want that.

 Shopify has some SEO features available out of the box, and as always there are other apps you can purchase to open up functionality.

 However there is one glaring optimisation you cannot undertake with Shopify; creation of Google-friendly or search engine-friendly addresses/URLs is not possible with Shopify.

 Google’s own view on URLs for SEO is that “A site’s URL structure should be as simple as possible”.
 Shopify allows you to alter the URLs within the store to contain suitable information as keywords, and to optimise the length of the URL.
 Problem is that Shopify adds less than ideal information and prefixes back into the link structure such as /pages/, /collections/, /products/, etc.

 As well as this BigCommerce gives you full control over the robots.txt file, something Shopify lacks.